marked-gil/guess-that-word/README.md

 ### STRATEGY
 #### Main Goal:
-* The main goal of this game is to test the English vocabulary of its users, and/or help them learn English words while enjoying the excitement and stress-relieving nature of an online game.
-[View live website here.](https://guess-that-word-game.herokuapp.com/)
+* The main goal of this game is to test the English vocabulary of its users, and help them learn English words while enjoying the excitement and stress-relieving nature of an online game.

 #### Target Audience:
 * People who want to test and challenge their English vocabulary.